uzak/101/js_procedural_prog.md

 ```

 **Exercise**
 * Create a program that will ask the user for the data about a person.
 The user can specify name, age, profession.
 Three persons can be entered.
-Store them in an array and log it to the console before the program exits.
+Store them in an array and print them alphabetically sorted by the name. to the console before the program exits.

 ### Set
 * A `Set` is a collection of unique values.
-There is no order defined for it.
-Value Lookups are very efficient.
+* There is no order defined - iteration order might be differnt each time.
+* Value Lookups are very efficient.

 ```js
 > let set = new Set()